 - How does a grain dryer work?
 Discover all you need to know

 - 3 advices to choose the best grain dryer for your farm

 - Dryer loading systems: what arrangements exist?

-- alternatively, if you want to integrate the dryer into an existing mechanisation system, you can opt for the electric cross auger discharge.
+- alternatively, if you want to integrate the dryer into an existing mechanization system, you can opt for the electric cross auger discharge.

-In addition, you could use an old stationary dryer to cool the grain as it leaves the system, thereby optimising drying time and costs.
+In addition, you could use an old stationary dryer to cool the grain as it leaves the system, thereby optimizing drying time and costs.